qlik-oss/enigma.js/README.md

 // create a new session:
 const session = enigma.create({
   schema,
+  // URL to running QIX Engine - might require additional parameters for authentication - see examples
   url: 'ws://localhost:9076/app/engineData',
   createSocket: url => new WebSocket(url),
 });

 // bind traffic events to log what is sent and received on the socket: session.on('traffic:sent', data => console.log('sent:', data));